|What are the Possible Causes of the Code B0137 Toyota?

-The cost of diagnosing the B0137 Toyota code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0137 Toyota code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The left seat belt pretensioner squib circuit consists of the air bag center sensor and right seat belt pretensioner.
 The squib circuit causes the left seat belt pretensioner to deploy when deployment conditions are satisfied.
 The Air Bag Control Module monitors the Left Seat Belt Pretensioner.
 The Air Bag Control Module sets the OBDII code when the Left Seat Belt Pretensioner is not to factory specifications.